Pawelgit1234/Mathematics/README.md

 ## Installation

-Use the git clone command to install th code.
+Use the git clone command to install the code.

 ```bash
 git clone https://github.com/Pawelgit1234/Mathematics.git